PrasanthK-2004/Learn-C-Programming/Strings.md

 [🔽 Go to Bottom](#the-end) | [⬅ Back to Table of Contents](README.md)

 ---
-## 1.Program to find the length of a string without using the built-in strlen() function.
+## 1. Program to find the length of a string without using the built-in strlen() function.

 ```c
 #include <stdio.h>